ivanksinggih/Intel_minifab_Anylogic/README.md

 # Readme

 For explanation of the code, please refer to the published research report (pdf file).
 Any discussion matters and research collaboration ideas can be sent by email to ivanksinggih@gmail.com.

 Thank you.

 Best regards,
 Ivan K. Singgih

 Ivan Kristianto Singgih (Ph.D.)
 URL: https://www.researchgate.net/profile/Ivan_Singgih

 Postdoctoral Researcher
+Department of Industrial & Systems Engineering
+Automation Engineering Laboratory
-Department of Industrial & Systems EngineeringAutomation Engineering LaboratoryKorea Advanced Institute of Science & Technology (KAIST)
+Korea Advanced Institute of Science & Technology (KAIST)
 291 Daehak-ro, Yuseong-gu, Daejeon, 305-701
 Republic of Korea